 In the crowded, underwater cages on fish farms, disease is common and spreads quickly, often infecting wild fish, too.
+On salmon farms, many become infested with lice that eat them alive.

-Many become infested with lice that eat them alive.
 There are few laws covering the welfare of fish and they may be killed in any of a number of ways, including clubbing, gassing, suffocation, being bled to death or being gutted alive.